-Symptoms: Fever Thirst Fatigue Hot body Headaches No thirst Dry mouth Dizziness Red urine Joint pain Heavy head Late period Restlessness Loose stools Heavy periods Poor appetite Chest pressure Feeling of heat Sore lower back Vaginal itching Frequent sighing Vaginal discharge Abdominal fullness Frequent urination Abdominal tightness Sore and weak limbs Lower abdominal pain Feeling of heaviness Thick menstrual blood Scanty and dark urine Trichomonas infection Irregular menstruation Thermophilus infection Feeling of bearing down Purplish menstrual blood Smelly Vaginal discharge Sticky vaginal discharge Bitter taste in the mouth Sticky taste in the mouth Small clots in menstrual blood Yellow or brown vaginal discharge Stifling sensation in the chest and epigastrium
+Symptoms: Fever Thirst Fatigue Hot body Headaches No thirst Dry mouth Dizziness Red urine Joint pain Heavy head Late period Restlessness Loose stools Heavy periods Poor appetite Chest pressure Feeling of heat Sore lower back Vaginal itching Aversion to cold Frequent sighing Vaginal discharge Abdominal fullness Frequent urination Swollen neck glands Abdominal tightness Sore and weak limbs Feeling of heaviness Lower abdominal pain Scanty dark urination Thick menstrual blood Scanty and dark urine Trichomonas infection Irregular menstruation Thermophilus infection Feeling of bearing down Purplish menstrual blood Smelly Vaginal discharge Sticky vaginal discharge Bitter taste in the mouth Sticky taste in the mouth Small clots in menstrual blood Yellow or brown vaginal discharge Stifling sensation in the chest and epigastrium

 Er Miao San is sometimes prescribed by TCM practitioners to treat Damp-Heat.
-This pattern leads to symptoms such as abdominal fullness, abdominal tightness, purplish menstrual blood and thick menstrual blood.
-Patients with Damp-Heat typically exhibit rapid (Shu) or slippery (Hua) pulses as well as a red tongue with sticky coating, yellow coating.
+This pattern leads to symptoms such as bitter taste in the mouth, scanty dark urination, aversion to cold and fever.
+Patients with Damp-Heat typically exhibit soggy (Ru) pulses.

 The Triple Burner is a so-called "Fu" Organ.
 Learn more about the Triple Burner in Chinese Medicine